Updated on December 16th, 2022 by Aristofanis Papadatos

 Alliance Resource Partners is the first publicly traded Master Limited Partnership and the second–largest coal producer in the eastern United States.

-Finally, the company provides terminal services, including the transportation and loading of coal and technology products and services.
-The company generates ~$1.3 billion in annual revenues and is based in Tulsa, Oklahoma.
+Finally, the company provides terminal services, including transporting and loading coal and technology products and services.
+The company generated $1.5 billion in annual revenues in 2021 and is based in Tulsa, Oklahoma.

 Click here to download our most recent Sure Analysis report on Alliance Resource Partners (preview of page 1 of 3 shown below):

-Coal stocks are highly cyclical, and operate in a declining industry.
-Therefore, investors should keep in mind the elevated risks of investing in such a troubled industry.
+Coal stocks are highly cyclical and operate in an industry that has been suffering from a secular decline.
+Therefore, investors should consider the elevated risks of investing in such a troubled industry.

-That said, there are still multiple coal stocks that pay dividends to shareholders and have reasonable valuations.
+With that said, multiple coal stocks still pay dividends to shareholders and have reasonable valuations.
 As a result, the best coal stocks could still generate strong returns in the years ahead.

-Overall, while risk-averse and investors should avoid coal stocks in general, those who are comfortable with the risks might consider purchasing the above coal stocks.
+Overall, while risk-averse investors should avoid coal stocks in general, those comfortable with the risks might consider purchasing the above coal stocks.

 The Dividend Champions list is not the only way to quickly screen for stocks that regularly pay rising dividends.